gaurav-arya/StochasticAD.jl/docs/src/tutorials/game_of_life.md

 using StaticArrays
 ```

-## Setting up the stochastic game of Life
+## Setting up the stochastic Game of Life

-Each turn, the standard game of Life applies the following rules to each cell,
+Each turn, the standard Game of Life applies the following rules to each cell,
 ```math
 \text{dead and 3 neighbours alive} \to \text{ alive}, \\
 \text{alive and 0, 1, or 4 neighbours alive} \to \text{ dead}.